alexmeleshko/alexmeleshko.gitbhub.io/README.md

 __________________
-#STOP - The Rest is just notes...
+# STOP - The Rest IS JUST NOTES

 # H1
 ## H2